GenomeDK/genomedk-docs/content/docs/getting-started.md

 # Public-key authentication

-A public-key setup is a way to be able to access one computer from another computer securely, but without typing a password every time you want to log in.
+A public-key setup is a way to be able to access one computer from another computer with SSH, but without typing a password every time you want to log in.
 This is practical if you often log in to the frontend of the cluster.
-However, we can also use a public-key setup to allow you to access any compute node on the cluster from the frontend without typing your password every time.
-This is especially handy when you're debugging a problem on the compute nodes.

-Here, we will first set up a public key for accessing the frontend.
-Then, we'll set up a key for accessing compute nodes from the frontend.

 On your own computer, open the terminal of your choice and type: